subhophy/subhophy.github.io/_pages/about.md

 ---

-I am a member of the <a href='https://qmap.ucdavis.edu'>QMAP</a> group at UC Davis.
-I am currently working on quantization of manifolds with a focus on associated geometric structures.
-My adviser is <a href='https://www.math.ucdavis.edu/people/general-profile?fac_id=wally'>Andrew Waldron</a>.
+I am a 4th year physics PhD candidate at <a href='https://physics.ucdavis.edu/'>UC Davis </a>.
+I am working with Prof. <a href='https://www.math.ucdavis.edu/people/general-profile?fac_id=wally'>Andrew Waldron</a> in the <a href='https://qmap.ucdavis.edu'>QMAP</a> group.
+My research is in quantization of manifolds with a focus on associated geometric structures.

 You can see my cv [here]({{ site.url }}/assets/pdf/Subho_CV.pdf).